-The server rejected the login attempt because TLS is required for this user but disabled (--skip-ssl).
+The server rejected the login attempt, because TLS is required for this user, but disabled (-- skip-ssl).

-• Setting up TLS encryption on a MariaDB server
+• Configuring TLS on a MariaDB server

-2.4.
+2.5.
 GLOBALLY ENABLING TLS ENCRYPTION IN MARIADB CLIENTS

 If your MariaDB server supports TLS encryption, configure your clients to establish only secure connections and to verify the server certificate.
 This procedure describes how to enable TLS support for all users on the server.